-Older, centralized version-control systems such as CVS and SVN centralize a repository on one host and identify users by their account names on that host.
-Distributed version-control systems such as git and Mercurial identify users by a netwide-unique ID consisting of a name-among-humans followed by an email address.
+Older, centralized version-control systems such as CVS and SVN carry a repository on one host and identify users by their account names on that host.
+Distributed version-control systems such as Git and Mercurial identify users by a netwide-unique ID consisting of a name-among-humans followed by an email address.

 When moving a repository from a centralized to a distributed system, therefore, one of the prerequisites is a contributor map that associates each account name on the old system to a DVCS-style ID on the new one.
 This tool automates parts of that process.

 The main argument file must be a contributor map such as is read by the "authors read" subcommand of reposurgeon(1).
 It may be a fresh or stub map, produced by "authors write" before any human-name or email information has been added to the repository.
 Or it may have name-among-humans and email information filled in for some entries.

 A stub map entry looks something like this:

 The same entry, fully filled in, might look something like this:

 The default behavior of the tool is to report all map entries, in effect a sorting copy of the file.

 With -i, it reports only entries that are not yet in DVCS form - that is, either the fullname field on the right side of the equals sign is identical to the account name on the left, or the email field contains no @-sign, or both.

 Additional argument files are mined for entries missing in the stub map.